 Enoch’s walk with God consisted not only in the contemplation of God but also in active ministry on behalf of his fellow men.
 And he looked forward to the second Advent of Christ, earnestly warning the sinners around him of the doom that awaited the ungodly (Jude 14, 15).

-According to the inspired record, God’s man begat sons and daughters during this life of exceptional piety (v.
+According to the inspired record, this goldy man begat sons and daughters during this life of exceptional piety (v.
 22) which is an evidence that the state of matrimony is in agreement with the strictest life of holiness.

 The most significant event of the antediluvian era, which filled the faithful with hope and joy, was the translation of this holy man to heaven.
 He was translated “that he should not see death” (Heb.
 11:5).
-This meant that “he [God] took away” His child without seeing death (v.
-24).
-So far as we know, he was the only antediluvian believer not to see death (v.
-24).
+The Bible tells us that “Enoch walked faithfully with God; then he was no more, because God took him away” (Genesis 5:24).
+So far as we know, he was the only antediluvian believer not to see death.

 In His service,